 With Content Gap, you can dissect the keywords your competitors are ranking for and you aren’t.
 With Link Intersect, you’ll find opportunities for websites linking to a competitor’s website but not you.

-It also has a content explorer that lets you search for popular and trending content on social media.
+It also has a Content Explorer that surfaces popular and trending content across the web.

 SEMRush